Try our free ROI calculator. Discover your site's revenue potential.

 Too Much Flexibility

 Sometimes, too much freedom isn’t good.
-The problem with over-flexibility is that it forces developers to make more decisions.
+Over-flexibility forces developers to make more decisions.

 This can slow down production and, if there is no consensus among the team, can cause development styles to clash with one another.